thomasfuhringer/pylax/Apps/MySQL.pxa/README.md

 ### Demonstration of connection to MySQL

-This example app connects to a MySQL database
+This example app connects to a MySQL database.